siddharth8763/authentication-demo-mernstack/readme.md

 ## Usage

-- Create a MongoDB database and obtain your `MongoDB URI` - [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/register)
-- Create a PayPal account and obtain your `Client ID` - [PayPal Developer](https://developer.paypal.com/)
+- Install mongodb atlas on the local and use the database.

 ### Env Variables

-Rename the `.env.example` file to `.env` and add the following

 ```
 NODE_ENV = development
 PORT = 5000
 MONGO_URI = your mongodb uri
-JWT_SECRET = 'abc123'
+JWT_SECRET = 'haarcb24'
 ```

 Change the JWT_SECRET to what you want